-Even the DSM-5 disagrees.
+Even the DSM-5 disagrees with the pastor and agrees with me.
 This manual, used by American mental health professionals to diagnose mental illness, does not count spiritual visual “hallucinations” or auditory messages in a religious context towards a diagnoses of schizophrenia.
 1

 Why?
 Because it turns out loads of people see spirits or hear from God (or other spirits) and they function perfectly well in society.

 They don’t need a pill.
 They need a pastor.